 ---|---|

 TO mode | TO mode stands for Time Only mode.
 In this mode the GNSS receiver must operate in static position, must already know its precise position, and only calculates the time every second.
-In TO mode, a GNSS receiver outputs a more accurate and stable time, PPS and VCLK frequency.
-In TO mode a GNSS receiver can continue to calculate the time even when it receives only one GNSS satellite signal. |
+It is possible to set the receiver in TO mode, by sending a command to the receiver with its precise position coordinates.
+In TO mode, a GNSS receiver outputs a more accurate and stable PPS and VCLK frequency.
+In this mode a GNSS receiver can continue to calculate the time even when it receives only one GNSS satellite signal. |

 SS mode | SS mode stands for Self-Survey mode.
-In this mode the GNSS receiver must operate in static position and calculates the latitude, longitude, altitude and time every second.
-It calculates its static position with a high accuracy based on the positional information obtained over a long period of time.
-To do so it must receive four or more GNSS satellite signals, excluding SBAS satellite signals.
-In SS mode, even if at a time less than four but more than one GNSS satellite signals are received, the GNSS receiver can continue to output accurate time using the fixed position information calculated up to that point of time and the same processing technic as in TO mode.
-This allows the GNSS receiver to keep outputting accurate time, PPS or VCLK frequency.
-The SS mode is suitable for situations where the use of TO mode is desired but the exact static position of the GNSS receiver is unknown and must first be determinated.
-Once the GNSS receiver has calculated its static position for a long enough period of time and/ or with a certain accuracy (configurable), it automatically transitions into TO mode. |
+SS mode is the mode for position estimation processing, which calculates the latitude, longitude, altitude of the static antenna installation location and time every second.
+The SS mode is suitable for applications where the use of TO mode is desired but the exact static position of the GNSS receiver is unknown and must be first determined.
+Once the GNSS receiver has calculated its static position for a long enough period of time (24 hours by default) and/ or with a certain accuracy (configurable), it automatically transitions into TO mode. |

 Extremely high stability of 4.5ns (1sigma) using a single band receiver